2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Vice President and General Counsel at Tencent Holdings Limited

-Brent Irvin is the Vice President and General Counsel at Tencent Holdings Limited, managing the company's legal affairs.
+Brent Irvin held the position of Vice President and General Counsel at Tencent Holdings Limited, managing the company's legal affairs.

 CHEN Fuli